-Each Z1 unit contains one MIDI to Long Haul converter and one Long Haul to MIDI converter.
-Any MIDI source may be connected to the Z1 MIDI In, converted to Long Haul, transmitted over audio tie lines up to one kilometre in length, connected to another Z Series Long Haul Converter, and converted back to MIDI.
+Any MIDI source may be connected to a Z2 MIDI In, converted to Long Haul, transmitted over audio tie lines up to one kilometre in length, connected to another Z Series Long Haul Converter, and converted back to MIDI.

-Z1 is fully compatible with all past and current models of Hinton Instruments Long Haul Converters, including MIDIZ, Z2, and Z4.
+Z2 is fully compatible with all past and current models of Hinton Instruments Long Haul Converters, including MIDIZ, Z1, and Z4.

-The front panel has two LED indicators: a red Transmit LED and a green Receive LED.
-These display outgoing and incoming Long Haul data.
+The front panel has four LED indicators: two red Transmit LED, (A and B) and two green Receive LEDs (A and B).
+These display outgoing and incoming Long Haul data for each channel.
 The displays can show individual MIDI bytes as a brief flash and other types of MIDI data produce characteristic flickering or various intensity level glows.
 With a little practice, normal MIDI operation and fault conditions may be easily recognised.
 Active Sensing and slow tempo Clocks show as a dim flicker, MTC shows as a non-flickering glow, and Controller movements and System Exclusive Blocks as brighter bursts.
 Remember that Note Offs occur between Note Ons, so the LEDs may flash at times that do not correspond to perceived sounds.